Bethungra Spiral: Model railway

-The Epping Model Railway Club, of Epping, New South Wales, has created a detailed model of the spiral in HO scale.
-The setup, which measures approximately 5x3 m is demountable and is occasionally shown as a fully operational exhibit at appropriate functions.
+The Epping Model Railway Club, based in Epping, New South Wales, has created a detailed model of the Spiral in HO scale.
+The set-up, which measures approximately 5x3 m is demountable and is occasionally shown as a fully operational exhibit at appropriate functions.

 2022 derailment

-Around 0340 on 15 January 2022 ten trucks of a 1500 m freight train left the rails at the highest point of the spiral, above the cutting.
-Fortunately the affected carriages did not fall into the cutting, and no injuries were recorded but the line was out of action for a week while the damaged carriages were being removed and the track repaired.
+Around 0340 on 15 January 2022 ten wagons of a 1500 m-long freight train left the rails at the highest point of the spiral, above the cutting.
+The affected wagons did not fall into the cutting, and no injuries were recorded, but the line was out of action for a week while the damaged vehicles were being removed and the track repaired.